mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 # Vibe 3 Changelog

 This is the complete list of changes and deprecations in the Vibe 3 release.
-Changes that are marked with a 🔀 covered by a migration script (codemod).
+Changes that are marked with a 🔀 are covered by a migration script (codemod).

 For the complete migration guide see the [Vibe 3 Migration Guide](https://style.monday.com/?path=/docs/vibe-3-migration-guide--docs).